 In general, the cost of maintaining a vessel in good operating condition increases with the age of the vessel.
-Currently, our fleet consists of 40 vessels in operation, having a combined carrying capacity of 4.6 million dead weight tons, or dwt, and a weighted average age of 7.0 years as of March 20, 2015, and we have shipbuilding contracts for the construction of three additional vessels.
+Currently, our fleet consists of 45 vessels in operation, having a combined carrying capacity of 5.2 million dead weight tons, or dwt, and a weighted average age of 7.5 years as of March 28, 2016.
+Additionally, we have shipbuilding contracts for the construction of three additional vessels and expect to take delivery of one secondhand vessel in April 2016.
 As our fleet ages, we will incur increased costs.
 Older vessels are typically less fuel efficient and more costly to maintain than more recently constructed vessels due to improvements in engine technology.
 Cargo insurance rates increase with the age of a vessel, making older vessels less desirable to charterers.
 Governmental regulations and safety or other equipment standards related to the age of vessels may also require expenditures for alterations or the addition of new equipment to our vessels and may restrict the type of activities in which our vessels may engage.
 We cannot assure you that, as our vessels age, market conditions will justify those expenditures or enable us to operate our vessels profitably during the remainder of their useful lives.